samko635/aws-ecs-wepapp-infra/README.md

 This repository is created to deploy scalable web application infrastructure to AWS using Terraform.
 ## 0. Test link
-This web application is accesible via below link;
+This web application is accesible via below link; (DESTROYED till needed)

 - http://main-alb-1167346256.ap-southeast-2.elb.amazonaws.com/